-On Thursday, 15 and Friday, 16 April 2021, the University of Catania Law Department will host the European Society of International Law’s annual Research Forum.
+On Thursday, 15 April 2021, the University of Catania Law Department will host the European Society of International Law’s annual Research Forum.

 The ESIL Research Forum is a scholarly conference that promotes engagement with research in progress by members of the Society.
 It has a small and intensive format.
 The Forum targets in particular scholars at an early stage of their careers, especially advanced PhD students and post-doctoral researchers.
 The selected speakers will receive comments on their paper presentations from members of the ESIL Board and invited experts during the Forum.

 The 2021 ESIL Research Forum addresses the topic:

 Solidarity: the Quest for Founding Utopias of International Law